-The classic Italian Panettone is a real beauty and making one is not as difficult as some would have you believe.
-There are long, drawn-out recipes involving much rising, kneading and rising again and again.
-The result, of course, is lovely but it does not need to be so involved as this more straightforward recipe shows.
+The classic Italian panettone is a real beauty and making one is not as difficult as some would have you believe.
+There are long, drawn-out recipes involving much rising, kneading, and rising again and again.
+The result, of course, is lovely, but it doesn't need to be so involved, as this more straightforward recipe shows.

 - 10 ounces mixed dried fruits (currants, raisins, cranberries, dried cherries)